twitter/caladrius/README.md

 If you spot any security or other sensitive issues with the software please report them via the [Twitter HackerOne](https://hackerone.com/twitter) bug bounty program.

+## Using the API
+The software provides multiple endpoints for a user to find out how different packing plans will perform for a single topology.
+Here, we provide examples of how to call the APIs from the command-line.

+### Heron Current API
+In this example, the WindowedWordCountTopoology has three components (spouts -> bolt -> bolt).
+Each operator in the job has one running task/instance only.

+    curl -H 'Content-Type: application/json' -d '{ "1" : {"default": 101.4}, "2": {"default": 104.3}, "3" : {"default" : 101.5}  }'
+    -X POST "<Caladrius URL>:5000/model/topology/heron/current/WindowedWordCountTopology?cluster=smf1&environ=test&model=queueing_theory&source_hours=2"

+Caveat: Caladrius currently does not support calculations for topologies that have only two levels.
+This is because a topology with two levels consists of spouts (with only outgoing streams) and sink bolts (with possibly only incoming streams).
+Some of Caladrius' calculations such as measuring the input to output tuple ratios cannot be applied to such operators.